 Most bone graft procedures use your own bone.
 The bone is often taken from the iliac crest.
 This is the bone at your hip, about where you would wear a belt.
 An incision is made over the part of the bone that will be removed.
 A special bone chisel will remove the piece of bone.
 This incision is then closed.

-The doctor will cut through the skin covering the area in need of repair.
+An incision will be made in the skin covering the area in need of repair.
 Any scar or dead tissue will be removed from the area.
 Your bone will then be reconstructed with the graft.
-The doctor may need to immobilize the bone.
 Plates and screws may be used during the procedure to immobilize the bone.
 A cast or brace may be needed after the procedure.

 An x-ray may be taken to make sure the bone is in the correct position.